bhandawatlab/2023_CL062_Tao_Bhandawat/README.md

 **You will need to install the following list of packages on RStudio**
 1. Community packages for working with flywire and hemibrain data:\
 	a. natverse, reticulate, neuprintr, hemibrainr, nat, natverse, nat.jrcbrains, fafbseg
-2. RConnectomicsAnalysis (note that this is just located within this folder)
-3. reticulate (to interface with python)
+2. reticulate (to interface with python)
-4. R.matlab (to interface with MATLAB)
+3. R.matlab (to interface with MATLAB)
-5. Plotting packages:\
+4. Plotting packages:\
    	a. pracma, lsa, pheatmap, ComplexHeatmap, RColorBrewer, gridExtra
-6. Other useful packages:\
+5. Other useful packages:\
 	a. progress, bit64, pracma

 To get started, please download or clone the GitHub repository